 Sharon Helene Robinson and Bradley Dwight Hill of Tennessee have been accused of criminal child neglect after their severely autistic child was found naked, and covered in both human and dog feces, which he was eating.
 Excrement was also found in the child’s bed.
 The police reported: “Ms. Robinson stated that she is a meth user and this also contributed to her not caring for her autistic son.”

-Fair Start Movement is petitioning state authorities to seek a Fair Start court order, in the event the couple are convicted, temporarily prohibiting them from having additional children during the pendency of any probation in order to facilitate the couple’s rehabilitation and recovery, and also to prevent the neglect of any future children.
-Fair Start Movement will eventually also call for specific legislation to authorize Fair Start orders in Tennessee.
-Fair Start Movement is targeting Tennessee because the state is currently considering legislation HB 2520 / SB2133, regarding coercive family planning and sentencing.
+Having Kids is petitioning state authorities to seek a Fair Start court order, in the event the couple are convicted, temporarily prohibiting them from having additional children during the pendency of any probation in order to facilitate the couple’s rehabilitation and recovery, and also to prevent the neglect of any future children.
+Having Kids will eventually also call for specific legislation to authorize Fair Start orders in Tennessee.
+Having Kids is targeting Tennessee because the state is currently considering legislation HB 2520 / SB2133, regarding coercive family planning and sentencing.
 The model Fair Start order is noncoercive and seeks to strike a balance between the rights of parents and the needs of future children and the community.
 The charges against Robinson and Hill show a clear need for that balance, and Fair Start orders can make clear the state’s compelling interest in the welfare of future children, counteracting any dangerous and inadvertent signal HB 2520 / SB2133 might send.